What is a tax haven? Offshore finance, explained

 What is transfer pricing?

 Transfer pricing occurs when two companies from the same group transact with each other.
 This happens, for example, when Facebook Ireland sells a service or an asset to Facebook USA.
 Transfer mispricing is when companies (allegedly including Facebook) avoid or evade taxes by artificially inflating or deflating the value of internally sold services or assets.
+ICIJ is an independent, donor-supported investigative news outlet.
+Together, we expose wrongdoing so that the world can make it right.

 How much money is stashed offshore?